philip-raschke/educredentials/README.md

 ## References
 - [1] Beatty, B., & Ulasewicz, C. (2006).
 Faculty perspectives on moving from Blackboard to the Moodle learning management system.
 TechTrends, 50(4), 36-45.
+- [2].
+Ziraba, A., Akwene, G. C., & Lwanga, S. C. (2020).
+The adoption and use of Moodle learning management system in higher institutions of learning: A systematic literature review.
+American Journal of Online and Distance Learning, 2(1), 1-21.
+-